YouTube offers creators new ways to make a buck (and do some good)

-VidCon is going on in Anaheim.
+VidCon is going on in Anaheim, California.
 The conference is the most important event of the year for YouTube creators—and therefore the video hub’s annual launchpad for features to help them turn their channels into money.

 Creators “want us to continue to build new products, to find interesting ways to stay connected, to give back to their fans,” says YouTube chief product officer Neal Mohan, who delivered a VidCon keynote on Thursdsay.
 Here’s what he unveiled: